top of page

 Give your companions 100% of yourself, savor every cappuccino, and if you find yourself waiting eight hours for a festival to start, consider yourself fortunate (if a little sunburned).
 When else will you be able to step into another culture so thoroughly?

 Takeaway: Good writing comes full circle; it makes the reader feel they’ve been on a journey with you.
-Don’t start with a story about computer programming and end with a random anecdote about your dog.
-End with your story coming full circle, referencing that story/lesson.
+Don’t start with a story about computer programming and end with an unrelated anecdote about your dog.

-Again, not every essay needs to follow this formula.
-However, I’ve found it can be an incredibly helpful jumping-off point.
+Not every essay needs to follow this formula.
+However, I’ve found it can be a helpful jumping-off point.
 And it should go without saying that proper grammar, spelling, etc. are crucial!